apache/incubator-tuweni/PACKAGES.md

 A parser and semantic checker for Tom's Obvious, Minimal Language (TOML), as described at https://github.com/toml-lang/toml/.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-toml` (cava-toml.jar).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-toml` (tuweni-toml.jar).

 # Package org.apache.tuweni.trie